Identifying Your Needs¶

 Help them identify the constituents they interact with on a routine basis and to articulate key challenges in managing constituent information (collecting, updating, sharing and using contact information).

-Identify specific inefficiencies that could be addressed by a comprehensive Constituent Relationship Management solution.
+Identify specific inefficiencies that could be addressed by a comprehensive CRM solution.

 Enumerate the resulting lost productivity.
 For example:

 - Incoherent view of our constituents.
 We are unable to see a holistic record of our constituents eg: who is a donor, volunteer and e-newsletter subscriber.

 - Inability to include all prospective donors in all outreach efforts.
 With fractured constituent lists we are unable to include all constituents in our efforts to raise funds, awareness and promote events.

 - Inefficient use of staff.
 Staff time is not used well when re-keying information originally received digitally, importing, exporting and de-duping records.

 - Lack of communication.
 We struggle to communicate consistently across departments about their various interactions with the same constituent.

 - Data vulnerability.
 When contact data is distributed across systems, it is a challenge to reliably protect our complete dataset against loss, and we challenges ensuring data is secure when held in multiple systems.

 Lastly, inventory current data sources that could be consolidated and shared across departments.
 For example: